OmowunmiOni/DSA-Documentation/README.md

     - Definition of data analysis
     - 3 Major tools of Data Analysis (Ms Excel, SQL and Power BI)
     - Importance of data analysis
-    - Data Generation (Operational Syatems and Analytic Systems)
+    - Data Generation (Operational Systems and Analytic Systems)
     - Data Storage (On Premise and On cloud)
     - Forms of Data (Structured, Semi-Stractured, Unstructured)
     - Types of data (quantitative, qualitative, etc.)